 (This history is excerpted from Joyce Johnson’s 1975, well-researched and richly detailed history of the formation of UUCM.
 To read the entire document, click here.)

-At first, requiring no set doctrine, the Congregational churches left parishioners free to believe as they chose.
+At first the Congregational churches left parishioners free to believe as they chose.
 Later, doctrinal beliefs were stated, widening the differences among the people.
 By the early 1800s, the other denominations had grown and begun their own houses of worship.

 Liberal Christian doctrines began taking hold in Milford and neighboring towns in the early 1800s.
 In 1824 a Unitarian church was begun in Amherst, and Wilton had a group of liberal thinkers also.
 The liberal thinking members of the Congregational church in Milford had been allowed a few Sundays each year for which to choose a preacher of their own views.
 This arrangement was not destined to work well for too long.